Radical Equations

 View on concept map

-Solving equations that contain variable expressions under a radical by isolating the radical, raising both sides to the appropriate power to eliminate it, solving the resulting equation, and checking for extraneous solutions.
+Equations with a variable under a radical sign, solved by isolating the radical, squaring both sides, and checking for extraneous solutions.
 Radical equations appear in geometry (distance formulas), physics (kinematic equations), and any context where square roots arise naturally.

 Definition